lironCode24/FinalProjSite/README.md

 You may also see any lint errors in the console.
 ### `node index`
 Runs the backend - run this command with cmd inside the backend folder in project

+### Running the NLP Model API
+To run the NLP model API, navigate to the backend/model folder in your project directory and run the following command: python main.py
+This command starts the Flask server that hosts the NLP model API.
+The API handles incoming text data, preprocesses it, performs sentiment analysis using the trained model, and returns the predicted classification.

 ## Authors